atick-faisal/label-studio/docs/source/guide/ask_ai.md

 order: 0
 order_enterprise: 356
 meta_title: About AI Assistant
-meta_description: Information about using the AI features in Label Studio
+meta_description: Information about using the AI features in Annotation Hub
 section: "Manage Your Organization"
 date: 2025-01-28 16:40:16
 ---

-The Label Studio AI Assistant is an OpenAI LLM that has been trained on the Label Studio documentation, codebase, and several other Label Studio resources.
+The Annotation Hub AI Assistant is an OpenAI LLM that has been trained on the Annotation Hub documentation, codebase, and several other Annotation Hub resources.

 ## Use AI Assistant for project setup